THE HUNTER’S LEDGER

 description: >-

-Detects the server-side confirmation string 'msg_code:[expired_session]' returned by
+as a coarse proxy for the server-side confirmation string 'msg_code:[expired_session]' that

 references: